-Investor-readiness requires a clear understanding of how your business would be valued and which financial or operational factors could influence that valuation.
-Being investor-ready means you are thoughtfully prepared to engage in meaningful discussions with investors or family members.
+Investor readiness requires a clear understanding of how your business would be valued and which financial or operational factors could influence that valuation.
+Being investor-ready means you are thoughtfully prepared to engage in meaningful discussions with potential buyers or investors.
 While it is rare to be fully investor-ready, given changing market conditions and evolving investor preferences, you can do many things to prepare and close the potential gap.